westkingdom/regnum-front/README.md

 1. Never commit OAuth credentials or service account keys to the repository
 2. The `BYPASS_GROUP_CHECK` should always be set to "false" in production
-3. Authentication tokens are stored in Streamlit's session state and expire after the OAuth token lifetime
+3. Authentication tokens are stored in session state and expire after the OAuth token lifetime